Posted by Unknown on 9th May 2014

 Incidentally, I mentioned above that some recordings might seem a bit bright, but only because that is how they were recorded, and the Kratos (and the LCD-3 headphones) are simply being true to the recording.
 Well, with cross-feed applied, 100% of the time (in my experience) the perception of brightness is removed.
 It makes sense that it would be so because, in a natural environment, where the sound waves are bouncing around in the room, the high frequencies just aren't being directed directly into your ear drums!

 The Kratos, unlike conventional amplifiers, handles all signal processing and amplification in the digital domain.
 It is a fully digital amplification design also known as a 'Direct Digital Amplifier'.
 The design has no A/D conversion, no analog preamp or separate amplifier.
 There is no analog in the signal path at all.
+Unlike Class D, which takes an analog input and converts it to a triangle wave and then to PWM, our fully digital amplifier amplifies completely in the digital domain without signal conversion.

-The pristine signal from your source is sent via SPDIF into the amplifier.
+The pristine signal from your source is sent via SPDIF or USB into the amplifier.
 The SPDIF signal is a PCM (Pulse Code Modulation) signal, which is a type of digital signal transmission.
 This PCM signal is converted to a Pulse Width Modulation, which is another form of square wave containing amplitude and timing information.
 As a PWM, the signal is reclocked, amplified in the digital domain, reclocked again, and then demodulated to drive a speaker directly.
 There is virtually no analog in the signal path all the way up to the binding posts.

 This technology is different from a Power DAC in so far as a Power DAC has a D/A converter and either class A/B or Class D amplifier in the same chassis.
 That is not a fully digital amplifier.
 A Class D amplifier takes an analog input, converts it to a triangle wave and then again into a square wave.
 In the case of a fully digital amplifier it takes a square wave at the input, converts it to a square wave, and amplifies directly.
 PCM to PWM conversion is far lower distortion, eliminates extra stages of D/A and A/D conversion, and provides a direct signal path for your system.
 With precise Jither algorithms we are able to control this PWM information and output a signal with extremely low harmonic distortion.
 This means you hear more of the real harmonic content and less of the noise and artificial harmonics that plague digital playback systems.
 It's an extremely musical, organic sound that is non-fatiguing and quite addictive to listen to!